Blind Spot Truck Accidents

 Truck Drivers are Responsible for Safety

 When a truck hits a car while changing lanes, the defendant may try to claim that the car driver was partly at fault for being present in the truck’s blind spot.
 Similar arguments are often put forward in rear-end collisions between a truck and another vehicle.
-However, just because you were driving in the truck’s blind spot at the time your vehicle was hit or sideswiped, it does not necessarily mean that you have to bear a part of the blame.
+However, just because you were driving in the truck’s blind spot when your vehicle was hit or sideswiped does not necessarily mean that you have to bear a part of the blame.

-A truck must not swerve in front of another vehicle for any reason, or apply brakes suddenly without reason as these actions could cause a rear-end collision.
-To minimize the risk of under-riding in a rear-end collision, a ‘Mansfield Bar’ should also be installed on the truck’s back.
+A truck must not swerve in front of another vehicle for any reason or apply brakes suddenly without reason, as these actions could cause a rear-end collision.
+A ‘Mansfield Bar’ should also be installed on the truck’s back to minimize the risk of under-riding in a rear-end collision.

-• Breach of the duty by the truck driver
+• Violation of this duty by the truck driver

-• Actual and proximate cause of the accident
+• Establishing the direct and immediate cause of the accident

 An experienced Sacramento truck accident lawyer will also evaluate whether the at-fault driver’s employer (the trucking company) may share liability for the accident.
 The lawyer will work hard to establish evidence through eyewitness accounts, trucker’s logs, and employment records of the trucking company.

-Under California law, the vicarious liability theory may apply in some cases to hold the trucking company responsible for the victim’s personal injury.
-If the truck driver acted negligently while driving in the interest of the employer and within the scope and the course of employment, the trucking company could be held vicariously liable for the accident.
+Under California law, the vicarious liability theory may sometimes apply to hold the trucking company responsible for the victim’s personal injury.
+If the truck driver acted negligently while driving in the employer’s interest and within the scope and the course of employment, the trucking company could be held vicariously liable for the accident.

-The trucking company could also be held directly liable for the victim’s injuries if the company was aware of the truck driver’s past track record of ignoring blind spots or otherwise driving dangerously, or hired the driver while knowing about the driver’s deficient operating skills.
-In these cases, the legal theories of negligent supervision or negligent hiring could apply.
+The trucking company could also be held directly liable for the victim’s injuries if the company was aware of the truck driver’s past track record of ignoring blind spots or otherwise driving dangerously or hired the driver while knowing about the driver’s deficient operating skills.
+The legal theories of negligent supervision or hiring could apply in these cases.

 Sacramento Truck Accident Lawyer

-I’m Ed Smith, a Sacramento truck accident attorney.
 You have a right to be compensated for your personal injuries occurring in a blind spot truck accident caused by the negligence of a truck driver.
-Call me today for free, friendly advice at 916.921.6400 or 800.404.5400
+Call me today for free, friendly advice at 916.921.6400 or 800.404.5400.